 When it comes to using a stand mixer or food processor, we find ourselves in confusion.
-A stand mixer is a kitchen gadget that can save time and all the manual effort when baking and cooking.
+Stand mixers are kitchen gadgets that can save time and all the manual effort when baking and cooking.

-It is convenient when you are trying to make doughs, sauces, purees, and creams.
-A set stands with a lever-operated hand, aka tilting arm plus a portable bowl, and blending heads are standard components of a stand mixer.
+Stand mixers are convenient when trying to make doughs, sauces, purees, and creams.
+A set of stands with a lever-operated hand, aka tilting arm, plus a portable bowl and blending heads are standard components of a stand mixer.

 The mixing points are connected with a gear system, which combines the ingredients for you.
-The majority of mixers have multiple mixing speeds, allowing you to monitor the ultimate consistency of food.
+Most mixers have multiple mixing speeds, allowing you to monitor the ultimate consistency of food.

 When using a stand mixer, try putting the ingredients in the bowl, mount the container to the table and the proper mixing end to the lever-operated arm, and control the settings to your preference.

-If you prepare food regularly and cook for a big family, a food processor is the best device for you.
+A food processor is the best device for you if you prepare food regularly and cook for a big family.
 Now the question is, which food processor to prefer for pizza dough?

 Food processors are suitable for “extreme gluten production” bread, such as bagels, entire wheat loaves, and other baked goods made with high-protein flour.